wisp/wisp5/README.md

  * **simpleAckDemo** An application which references wisp-base and demonstrates basic communication with an RFID reader.

+ * **accelDemo** An application which references wisp-base and demonstrates sampling of the accelerometer and returning acceleration data to the reader through fields of the EPC.

 2. Build wisp-base and then the two applications.

 3. Program and run your WISP5 with run-once, and wait for LED to pulse to indicate completion.